 - the Purpose and Character of the use, including whether such a use is of a commercial nature or is for nonprofit educational purposes;

 - the Amount and Substantiality of the portion used in relation to the copyrighted work as a whole;

 - the Effect of the use upon the potential market for or value of the copyrighted work.

 The Kraemer Family Library reserves the right to refuse to provide access to any items which they feel falls outside the scope of fair use.
 The Electronic Reserve Manager will contact the instructor if any copyright conflicts are encountered.

 Requests should be submitted at least one week prior to the date needed for class.
-Requests are usually processed within 24 hours but more time may be needed at the beginning of a semester.
+Requests are usually processed within 48 hours but more time may be needed at the beginning of a semester or if the item is unavailable.
 All requests are processed in the order received.